-People who have narcissistic traits are widespread and seemingly growing.
-In recognition of this, there are increasing numbers of Social media pages dedicated to informing us and endless memes to give us insight and understanding as well as ways to protect ourselves.
-Understanding narcissism helps massively as we often begin to doubt ourselves as the other person manipulates us with a variety of emotional games.
+People who have narcissistic traits are widespread and most helpfully, our ability to be aware of them, is growing.
+In recognition of this, there are increasing numbers of social media pages dedicated to informing us and endless memes to give us insight and understanding, as well as ways to protect ourselves.
+Understanding narcissism helps massively as we can easily doubt ourselves as the other person manipulates us with a variety of emotional games.
 This can range from taking a child or victim role which encourages us to feel sorry for them to be aggressive and controlling to being kind and nice as a guise to win us over once more.

 At it’s extreme, narcissistic traits becomes a personality disorder (NPD) that affects 1% of the population.
 If there was a narcissistic scale of 1 to 100, with 100 representing a diagnosable personality disorder, we’re all likely to be on that scale somewhere.